21BQ1A1282/21BQ1A1282/README.md

 ## <h1 align="center" size="18">Hi 👋 I'm Sai Manikanta Madhavarapu</h1>
 ## :dart: About Me [![](https://visitcount.itsvg.in/api?id=21BQ1A1282&icon=0&color=0)](https://visitcount.itsvg.in)
-I'm a passionate and enthusiastic student currently pursuing Information Technology at VVIT.
-With a strong interest in backend development/Java Development, I'm eager to build scalable and efficient systems that power amazing applications.
+I'm a passionate and results-driven Information Technology graduate from VVIT with hands-on project experience and a strong problem-solving mindset.
+I recently completed my Bachelor of Technology in June 2025 and I'm actively seeking full-time opportunities or internships where I can contribute to impactful teams and grow across domains such as backend development, data, or cloud technologies.

 Check out my [portfolio](https://saimanikanta-msmk.netlify.app/)

-- 🔭 I’m currently working on **ML/DL Projects**
+- 🔭 I'm currently working on **PocketPulse v1.0** - a financial tracking application for managing income, savings, and expenditures
-- 🌱 I’m currently learning **Spring Boot v3**
+- 🌱 I'm currently learning **cloud technologies**
-- 👯 I’m looking to collaborate on **Backend Dev Projects**
+- 👯 I'm looking to collaborate on **Backend Development Projects**
+- 🤝 I'm seeking job opportunities or internships in **software development**
-- 💬 Ask me about **Technology Development**
+- 💬 Ask me about Java Development, Spring Boot, REST APIs, and Database Management
 - 📫 How to reach me: **madhavarapu.saimanikanta@gmail.com**
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: My programs run faster than me on a Monday morning. ☕🏃‍♂️